realm/react-realm-context/README.md

-# Realm Context for React
+# React Realm Context

+A more React'y experience of Realm:

+- Opens and closes Realms with the component lifecycle.
-More React'y API for realm.js, handling opening and closing the Realm and providing a context for child components to read from and write to the database.
+- Provides a [React context](https://reactjs.org/docs/context.html) for child components to read from and write to the database.

-## Works as a context provider or render-prop component

-It will check the type of the children passed as prop and either render it normally or pass the context render-prop style.
+- Adds and removes listeners on results with the component lifecycle which re-renders components when data change.

+## Installation

+Install using NPM (or yarn) - if you already have React and Realm (both are peer dependencies) installed

+    npm install --save react-realm-context

+or to install Realm and React while you're at it

+    npm install --save react-realm-context realm react

+**Note:** This package depends on Realm JS version 2.0.0 or above and React at version 16.3 or above, but to allow maximum flexibility these are not direct dependencies but rather peer dependencies that needs to be installed for this package to function correctly.

-## How it's used
+## Documentation

+For now, this README.md, the `/examples` in this repository and the TypeScript types published with the package are the best documentation available.

+*// TODO: Add a static page showing off the TypeScript types and the usage of the individual components*

+## Using it

 ```
 // App.js

 import React, { Component } from 'react';
-import { createRealmContext } from 'react-realm-context';
+import { RealmProvider, RealmConsumer } from 'react-realm-context';

-const { RealmProvider } = createRealmContext();

 import { PersonList } from './PersonList';